alphagov/govuk-rfcs/rfc-117-containerised-runtime.md

 ## Summary

 Use a containerised runtime for hosting GOV.UK applications.
-GOV.UK applications currently run on virtual machines running Ubuntu Trusty Tahr.
-There is currently an extended support contract for Ubuntu Trusty which will end in April 2022.
-Rather than upgrading Ubuntu on the virtual machines GOV.UK should change the application runtime to a containerised platform.
+This will provide a number of benefits, including:
+* Removing our dependency on a version of Ubuntu (Trusty) which is in extended support (which ends in April 2022)
+* Removing legacy infrastructure code which is difficult to maintain and extend
+* Providing better value for money by using cloud resources more effectively
+* Improving development velocity by reducing the difference between production and development environments
+* Making it easier to adopt higher velocity deployment approaches (such as continuous deployment)

 ## Problem